AVL-Dev32/1140-MATLAB-Help-and-Examples/README.md

 Main YouTube Source: https://youtu.be/7f50sQYjNRA?si=RgW_GDI3X0f8fn0O

 ## Purpose
 The purpose of this repo is to consolidate relevant and helpful information about MATLAB as the 1140 course moves along.
 This serves as a stopping point of knowledge for those who may be confused or need supplemental examples.
 It is **not** a resource to copy off of and use as a cheat code.
 It is encouraged to read and play with the code in this repo.
+It also is **not** the end-all-be-all; MATLAB documentation will always be a better resource for searching all of the capabilities of MATLAB.
+This is just a convenient source of information pertinent to this class.

 ## How to Use
 **Notice, this is only tested with MATLAB R2024a.
 Not guaranteed to work on any other version.**